JeliHacker/stock-pitcher-api/README.md

 # Stock Pitcher API

 This API is for the Stock Pitcher mobile app.
+It hosts data I've scraped from the internet.